-Concerns and management actions All precincts Precinct 1 Precinct 2 Precinct 3 Precinct 4 Precinct 5 Precinct 6 Precinct 7 Objective 1: Reduce the likelihood of erosion resulting from foreshore a access and recr eation.
-A1.1: Formalise and maintain defined access tracks and install appropriate signage at the beach and land entrance.
+All precincts Precinct 1 Precinct 2 Precinct 3 Precinct 4 Precinct 5 Precinct 6 Precinct 7 Outcome 1: Protect and maintain the natural form and function of the b peach.
+A1.1: Formalise and maintain defined access tracks and install appropriate signage at the beach and land entrances.
 This is to minimise the impact on the frontal dune.
-1 A1.2: Commence a dune protection and maintenance program in partnership with local environmental and community groups using the northern end of Four Mile Beach as a pilot site.
+Issue fines for people found to be illegally clearing under Local Law No. 4 (Local Government Controlled Areas, Facilities and Roads).
+1 A1.2: Commence a dune protection and maintenance program in consultation with adjacent landholders using the northern end of Four Mile Beach as a pilot site.
 Undertake dune revegetation with native species (see Attachment C) within a 5 m buffer landward of the HAT mark with low-growing species to maintain views and to stabilise the dune to protect against erosion.
-1 Objective 2: Preserve the biological diversity, ecological integrity and so enic amenity o f the foreshore area.
-A2.1: Undertake dune revegetation in collaboration with local environmental and community groups to plant native species (see Attachment C) within a 10 m buffer landward of the HAT mark with low-growing species to maintain views, and regenerate land that has been cleared and to stabilise the dune protecting against erosion.
+Only authorised Council staff to prune vegetation to maintain views.
+Install fencing around the revegetated area to reduce damage or clearing and encourage regrowth.
+1 Outcome 2: Restore the biological diversity, ecological integrity, cultura l value, scenic amenity and du ne stability of t he foreshore a rea.
+A2.1: Undertake dune revegetation using native species (see Attachment C) within a 10 m buffer landward of the HAT mark with low-growing species to maintain views, and regenerate land that has been cleared and to stabilise the dune to protect against erosion.
+Install fencing around the revegetated area to reduce damage or clearing and encourage regrowth.
 2 1 2 3